PatrickPrakash/Simple-Bootstrap-Form/README.md

-# Simple-Bootstrap-Form
+# Simple-Bug-Report-Bootstrap-Form
-A simple form using bootstrap and tinymce
+A simple bug-reporting form using bootstrap 5